 The plan promotes vibrant "communities of interest" rather than districts defined by academic discipline or age cohort.

 Communities of Interest

-The 2009 Long Range Development Plan's land use framework includes three "communities of interest".
+The 2009 Long Range Development Plan's land use framework includes four "communities of interest" that includes the Campus Core, Academic District, Student Neighborhoods, and the Gateway District.